11 Essential Board Books To Add To Your Baby Registry

 The classic Peter Rabbit books are small, hardback books with paper pages, so although they are a great registry add, they aren’t really “board books” and might not be used after the newborn phase for a bit.

-For a great Peter Rabbit add to your baby registry, we love these Peter Rabbit Little Library, that consists of four board books, perfect for tummy time or a young toddler.
+For a great Peter Rabbit add to your baby registry, we love this Peter Rabbit Little Library, that consists of four board books, perfect for tummy time or a young toddler.

 Taylor WeitzelNewborn, BabyComment